Mikaral/ProbabiltyAlgos/README.md

-# ProbabiltyAlgos
+# Probabilty Algorithms
 A simple implementation of some probability distributions using Python.
+It requires the library sympy.